Skip to main content

 20190615_cws_athletic_training_002.jpg

-Rub a Little Dirt on It
+Rub a little Dirt on it

 It's a messy job, but somebody's got to do it!
-Three UNO Mavericks, including softball stars Alexa Sedlack (left) and Lexi Burkhardt (right) are part of the 2022 College World Series "mud crew" meaning they have to keep more than 300 baseballs rubbed in "magic mud" to give pitchers a better grip.
+For years, Omaha Softball players have been the official “mud crew” for the MCWS, meaning they had to keep more than 300 baseballs rubbed in "magic mud" to give pitchers a better grip.

 20190615_cws_008.jpg